sjmf/MariaDB-SSL/README.md

-# MariaDB with Self-Signed SSL
+# MariaDB with Self-Signed SSL, under Docker

 A collection of scripts to create a docker container for MariaDB using self-signed ssl certificates.